 New year’s resolutions don’t always require a huge amount of effort to have an impact on your everyday life.
 Here’s a list of four little resolutions I think everyone should consider making this year.

-1. Get comfortable with your knives.
+1. Stop holding your knife the wrong way.
 The Chef’s Knife is one of the most important tools in your kitchen.
 There are few times where I don’t use it, which is why I think it’s so important to practice good knife skills.
 Of course, it’ll take time to get comfortable using some of the techniques in the video below.
 It just takes a little practice.

 Tonight, when you’re getting dinner ready for your family, take one second to practice your pinch grip, rock slice, and claw grip.
 Then tomorrow, take two seconds, and the next day, take three seconds, and so on.
-By the end of the year, you’ll be better, faster, and safer with your knife.
+You’ll be better, faster, and safer with your knife in no time.

 Three More Homemade Sauces to Keep Handy